-- 5.1 All financial and non-financial interests that could create potential conflicts of interest, should be disclosed, including but not limited to: - a. description of any financial (e.g. loans, shareholdings) and non-financial interests or relationships (e.g. close relations such as a spouse, registered partner, cohabitant, child, parent or other relation with whom the person shares living accommodations) between the individual and his/her close relatives (or any company that the individual is closely connected with) and the institution, its parent or subsidiaries, or any person holding a qualifying holding in such an institution, including any members of those institutions or key function holders; - b. whether or not the individual conducts any business or has any commercial relationship (or has had over the past 2 years) with any of the above listed institutions or persons or is involved in any legal proceedings with those institutions or persons; - c. whether or not the individual and his/her close relatives have any competing interests with the institution , its parent or subsidiaries; - d. whether or not the individual is being proposed on behalf of any one significant shareholder; - e. any financial obligations to the institution, its parent or its subsidiaries (excluding performing mortgages negotiated at arm's length); and - f. any positions of political influence (nationally or locally) held over the past 2 years and in particular any relationship or association with a Politically Exposed Person as defined in Directive (EU) 2015/849. - 5.2 If a material conflict of interest is identified, the institution should provide a statement on how this conflict has been satisfactorily mitigated or remedied including a reference to the relevant parts of the institution's conflicts of interest policy or any bespoke conflict management or mitigation arrangements.
+- 5.1 All financial and non-financial interests that could create potential conflicts of interest should be disclosed, including but not limited to: - a. description of any financial (e.g. loans, shareholdings) and non-financial interests or relationships (e.g. close relations such as a spouse, registered partner, cohabitant, child, parent or other relation with whom the person shares living accommodation) between the individual and his or her close relatives (or any company that the individual is closely connected with) and the institution, its parent or subsidiaries, or any person holding a qualifying holding in such an institution, including any members of those institutions or key function holders; - whether or not the individual conducts any business or has any commercial relationship (or has had over the past two years) with any of the above listed institutions or persons or is involved in any legal proceedings with those institutions or persons; - c. whether or not the individual and his or her close relatives have any competing interests with the institution, its parent or subsidiaries; - d. whether or not the individual is being proposed on behalf of any one significant shareholder; - e. any financial obligations to the institution, its parent or its subsidiaries (excluding performing mortgages negotiated at arm's length); and - f. any positions of political influence (nationally or locally) held over the past two years. - 5.2 If a material conflict of interest is identified, the institution should provide a statement on how this conflict has been satisfactorily mitigated or remedied including a reference to the relevant parts of the institution's conflict of interest policy or any bespoke conflict management or mitigation arrangements.